FinnbarHome/video-streaming-app/README.md

 - **AWS Elastic Load Balancer:** Routed traffic between frontend and backend services.
 - **AWS ECR:** Stored Docker images for containerized services.

 The deployment also included a CI/CD pipeline implemented using AWS CodePipeline and AWS CodeBuild, which automated builds and deployments for both frontend and backend services.

-The current setup replicates the functionality locally using Docker.
+Now, additional content and containers like `db-seeder` and `video-host` have been added, allowing the platform to run entirely locally without AWS dependencies.

 ## Prerequisites